hkusu/review-assign-action/README.md

       - uses: hkusu/review-assign-action@v0.1.1
         with:
           ready-comment: 'Ready for review :rocket:' # if there are reviewers, posted when draft is released
-          merged-comment: 'Thanks for your review :smiley:' # if reviewed, posted when merged
+          merged-comment: 'It was merged.
+Thanks for your review :wink:' # if reviewed, posted when merged
 ```

 #### Mention to reviewers